boltops-tools/ufo-docs/_docs/features/load-balancer.md

 order: 2
 ---

-Ufo can automatically create a load balancer and associate it with an ECS service.
+UFO can automatically create a load balancer and associate it with an ECS service.
 Here are the default settings.

 .ufo/config.rb